Flamenco/stackeditpro/Grav Connector.md

 ## Download Your Grav Site To StackEditPro Workspace
 * Select the `Get Grav...` action.
 * Enter your site URLs.
-You should prefix each url with your access key. `secret@https://mysite.com`
+You must prefix each URL with your access key: `secret@https://mysite.com`
 * You Grav website will be downloaded to a top level folder with the folder name set to your Grav site's host name.

 ## Make Changes In Your Workspace